CBICA/niCHART/README.md

 ### Install the [NiBAx] software
-To install the [NiBAx], install it in a virtual environment.
+To install the [NiBAx], install it in a virtual or conda environment.
 Depending on the desired version, use one of the following commands to install it.

 ```shell
 # Editable version for development after cloning https://github.com/CBICA/NiBAx.git